5l1v3r1/Glasscord/README.md

 ## Hey buddy I am a theme creator, how should I support Glasscord in my own themes?
 Glasscord will look for some CSS properties defined in the `:root` CSS selector.
-Please take a look at the style.css file to better understand how they are used.
+Please take a look at the `glasscord_example_theme.css` file to better understand how they are used.

 Here's a straightforward CSS properties explaination.
 Let's go through them one by one; shall we?